kevkanaan/PureSphere/README.md

 - OpenAQ: information about air quality

 For more information about a dataset, you can look at its README in the `/script` folder.

+### Data

+The retrieved data are stored in the `/data` folder.
+The data are stored in 3 "zones":
+- the landing zone: the raw data as they are retrieved from the sources
+- the staging zone: the date as they are after each stage of data cleansing
+- the production zone: the final data, completely cleaned, and ready to be used